erik-larson01/startgg_tracker/README.md

 This inspired me to explore how I could help automate the process.
 After learning that Start.gg offered an API, I began planning a tool that could fetch relevant data automatically.
 At first, my goal was just to export the data into a JSON file, as this was my first time working with GraphQL and APIs, and I wanted to focus on getting the data right.

 As the project evolved, I decided to make it more user-friendly by integrating the Google Sheets API.
 This allowed me to present the tournament stats in a clean, organized, and familiar format, making it easier for ranking panelists and TOs to review, filter, and analyze results.
-I also decided to use commander.js to absract the code away and allow a user to run the program solely through a command line.
+I also decided to use commander.js to abstract the code away and allow a user to run the program solely through a command line.
 This project was certainly fulfilling and I am glad it is planned to be used at other universities outside of UW as well!